DirecTV round dish mounted on the corner of the roof edge in the back of the house.

 < 76 cm Ku-Band Dish for "People's Network" channel on AMC4.
 Heavy trees at this site, lucky to find a location to the clear the tall trees and near the house.

 This is the new Dish Network Dish 1000.
-Dish 1000 is needed to receive the 4 Atlanta local HD channels and the Voom HD pack.
+Dish 1000 is needed to receive HD channels & Atlanta local HD channels.
 This dish picks up signals from Dish Network satellites 119,110 & 129.
 It uses a Dish Pro+ twin lnb and a DP+ dual lnb.
-The dish is slightly larger than a Dish 500 and oval.
 This dish is only a couple of inches larger than a Dish 500 and it can mount on the same mast.
+This dish now (2008) has a new designed LNB and now named a Dish 1000.2 and is called a Western Arc dish.

 < This is DirecTV's new AT-9 Ku & Ka band dish for regular and HD programming and 4 local Atlanta HD channels.
 This dish receives signals from 5 satellites with the triple and dual side LNB's.
 Local Atlanta channels are broadcast from satellite 103w.
 This is a heavy and large dish and must be well secured.
 There are two optional side support arms on this dish for added support.
 If you have this installed on your roof, ask for the side braces.